martinda/gradle-multi-project-demo1/README.md

 }
 ```

-When asking for the list of tasks, gradle says the `MyPlugin` tasks are
+When asking for the list of tasks, gradle says that `myTask1` is
 available to the root project:

 ```